ScintillatorSynth/scintillatorsynth.org/content/en/docs/Scinth/ScinthDef.md

 {{% alert title="Note" %}}

-A planned "quality of life" improvement for ScinthDef dimensional analysis is called "autosplat", which would detect a dimension mismatch with constant inputs and add appropriate Splats to fix as needed.
+A planned "quality of life" improvement for ScinthDef dimensional analysis is called "autosplat", which would detect a dimension mismatch with constant inputs and add appropriate VSplats to fix as needed.
 But, for now, they must be specified manually.

 {{% /alert %}}